Our Recipes + Your Inbox = ♥

 Yield: 4 generous portions

-fast fabulous goulash
+fast fabulous American goulash

 A quick and easy main dish you make in one pan starting with a pound of ground beef.
 Tasty, kid-friendly comfort food.